WELCOME TO CANGURO

 You need patience because it will take 30 years.
 Mistakes are learning.
 Being a native speaker is not the goal.
-Never apologise for your English.
-You don’t need perfect English to have good communication.
+Never apologise for your language.
+You don’t need perfect language to have good communication.
 These are all essential parts of a successful student mindset.

 You can’t measure success with exams, or vocabulary size, or worksheets.
-You can only measure success by how much the student can succeed at doing what they want to do, in English.
+You can only measure success by how much the student can succeed at doing what they want to do, in the target language.